PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Introduction

-This has shifted focus to enhancing model capabilities via test-time scaling~\citep{snell2024scaling}, particularly through methods through Chain-of-Thought (CoT)~(\citealp{jaech2024openai}; \citealp{deepseekai2025deepseekr1incentivizingreasoningcapability}).
+This has shifted focus towards enhancing model capabilities via test-time scaling~\citep{snell2024scaling}, particularly through methods based on Chain-of-Thought (CoT)~\citep{jaech2024openai,deepseekai2025deepseekr1incentivizingreasoningcapability}.
 CoT achieves remarkable success by generating long reasoning chains for each question, effectively scaling the generation steps and increasing computation per query.
 While effective, CoT relies on specialized datasets and complex training schemes \citep{allen2023physics,li2025llms,pang2025bolt}, is confined to a discrete token space, and is ultimately capped by the base model's capabilities \citep{yue2025does}.

 An alternative direction is to scale computation during pretraining.
 One approach, often termed "\textit{vertical scaling}", deepens the network by reusing parameters \citep{zeng2025pretraining,giannou2023looped,geiping2025scaling,chen2025innerthinkingtransformerleveraging}.
 However, this can lead to training instabilities \citep{geiping2025scaling} and often fails to outperform a standard dense model with a comparable inference budget, limiting its practical utility.